FlowerCake13/cake-dec/README.md

 ![HTML Example](https://github.com/junior-devleague/cake-dec/blob/master/assets/htmlexample.png)

+**The following "sidebar" div is a SIBLING to the above div with an id of options.**

   * ```div``` with an ```id``` of "sidebar".
     * ```div``` with an ```id``` of "topbar".
       * ```input``` with an ```id``` of "search" and ```placeholder``` attribute of 'Search...'.